 The window over the altar of the church was given in memory of the Right Reverend David Sessums, Bishop of Louisiana, by his family, some of whom formerly lived in Somerville.
 The first window in the west wall is a memorial to the Reverend John Miller Schwrar, the Rector in 1878 who was advised to leave but remained at his post and died of yellow fever during the great epidemic of that year.
 The marble cross on the altar is a memorial to his wife, Anna.
 The other memorial window was given by the family of John Cowan Humphreys, Circuit Court Judge before the Civil War.
 The baptismal font is a memorial to Mary Lewis Scott.
 The altar, made of local cherry, is a memorial to Mrs. Jane T. Williams.
 Communion vessels were made from silver given by the members of the Ladies Guild in the 1890's.
 The brass lectern was erected in memory of Colonel Thomas S. Galloway and the processional cross is a memorial to the Cocke and Juny families.
 Three Reverend Messrs.
 Juny have served here, and Miss Margaret Juny was organist and choir director for many years.

 St. Thomas Episcopal Church was founded during Fayette County's "Golden Age" nearly two centuries ago.
 In the early years of the 21st century the county is again undergoing an era of rapid growth.
 With the arrival of new residents to the county, St. Thomas is experiencing a stage of growth and revitalization.
-Currently the mission is blessed to be served by an inspiring and diverse group of supply priests, yet it remains a truly lay-led ministry.
-Its members see to the church's daily operations, grounds and building maintenance, musical offerings and conduction of services.
+Currently the mission is served by a deacon assigned by the Bishop, with a priest serving on a supply basis two Sundays monthly.
+Its members see to the church's daily operations, grounds and building maintenance, and musical offerings.
 St. Thomas is an active congregation, acknowledging the importance of its history as well as looking to its future to ensure that it continues to exist as a fixture at the corner of West and Market Streets for generations to come.